Kimiarfaie/Spectral-Segmentation/README.md

 # Spectral-Imaging-Lab
 The assignment for the Spectral Imaging Lab in UGR.

 The objective of this project is to process the raw hypersectral data, acquired with the Pika L device (Hyperspectral Imaging Camera), and applying flat-field correction to the data.
-Subse- quently, the following tasks will be undertaken:
+Subsequently, the following tasks will be undertaken:

 Task 1: Spectral Segmentation
 Implement spectral segmentation to identify regions containing red, green, and blue pigments within the processed data cube.